ksoze84/useStateHandler/README.md

 ### Reutilizing classes

 Classes are made for reutilization, making new instances from these.
-But in this case, the instance is managed by the hook, and it maintains only one instance per class name.
+But in this case, the instance creation is managed by the hook, and it maintains only one instance per class name.
-One way to use your class again with this hook, without duplicating code, is to extend it:
+One way to use your class again with this hook without duplicating code is to extend it:

 ```ts
 class CountHandlerTwo extends CountHandler {};

 ```